alchemycodelab/module-two-notes/lecture-07-netlify-functions.md

-# Lecture 07 - Netlify Functions and Third-Party API
+# Lecture 07 - Netlify Functions and Third-Party APIs

 ## Gotchas
 - `npm run dev` is how we serve up react with our netlify functions.